DavidAwad/RUMADWorkshopOne/README.md

 Enjoy the Docs! --David Awad

+## Potential Improvements

+Adding some api calls or http [requests](http://stackoverflow.com/questions/3505930/make-an-http-request-with-android) and displaying the output.

 ## Possible Bugs

 You may get an error talking about there being a required content.Context try looking at [this](http://stackoverflow.com/questions/18509324/the-type-android-content-context-cannot-be-resolved-it-is-indirectly-referenced)